 2. Don Knotts Left the Show Because of Some Bad Communication

-When the show was starting, Andy Griffith told Don Knotts that he only wanted to do it for five years so the two of them both signed five-year contracts.
+When the show was starting the first season, Andy Griffith told Don Knotts that he only wanted to do it for five years so the two of them both signed five-year contracts.
 At the end of five years, Knotts started looking for new work and signed a three-year picture deal with Universal.
 But by that point, Griffith wanted to keep doing the show.
 He offered Knotts a new contract, but it conflicted with the one he'd just signed with Universal, so he was forced to leave the show.
 Hence why Deputy Barney Fife wasn't in the last few seasons of the show, nor was his girlfriend Thelma Lou played by Betty Lynn.

 3. Opie Pretty Much Never Had a Mom